Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 ### Add Changes to a Snapshot

-Changes made to a request collection can be added on a granular level.
+Changes made to a request collection/design document can be added on a granular level.
 Modifications and deletions to existing requests, folders, etc (AKA objects) will appear under  Modified Objects, while new additions will appear under Unversioned Objects and are unselected by default.

 ### Share Snapshots